 The AAP recommends a sunscreen with a sun protection factor (SPF) of at least 15, which blocks 93 percent of UVB rays.
 Higher SPFs provide even greater protection, but only to a certain point.
 A sunscreen with an SPF 30 blocks about 97 percent of UVB rays, and one with an SPF 50 or more blocks about 98 percent.

 Don’t forget to apply sunscreen to inconspicuous areas, such as the ears, tops of feet, and behind the knees and neck.
 Also, lift up your baby’s bathing suit straps, and apply sunscreen underneath them.
 Straps will shift with your squirmy baby and often is a cause of sunburns.

-“Sunscreen should be reapplied every 2 hours, especially if you took a dip in the water with your baby,” said Dr. Jinks.
-“Also, water and sand can reflect the sun’s rays and result in sunburn more quickly, so use extra precaution when in these settings.”
+“Sunscreen should be reapplied every 2 hours, especially if you take a dip in the water with your baby,” said Dr. Shah.
+“Also, water and sand can reflect the sun’s rays and result in sunburn more quickly, so use extra precaution when at the beach.”

 In addition, dress your baby in clothing with UV protection.
 It should have a tight weave where you can’t easily see light through it.
 Babies 6 months and older also should wear sunglasses that offer 99 percent UVA and UVB protection and are shatter-resistant.
 And, don’t forget a lip balm with an SPF of at least 15.